TymonBitesTheDust/World-Best-Steak-Map/README.md

-# 🍔 Burger 101 — World's Best Burgers Map
+# 🍖 Steak 101 — World's Best Steaks Map

-An interactive map of the **World's 101 Best Burgers (2026)**.
-Browse every ranked burger restaurant on a world map, search by name or city, filter by rank or region, and get directions to the exact spot.
+An interactive map of the **World's 101 Best Steaks (2026)**.
+Browse every ranked steak restaurant on a world map, search by name or city, filter by rank or region, and get directions to the exact spot.

 100% Vibe Coding based